Positivity in the Renormalization of Effective Field Theory

 An alternative perspective on the non-renormalization of $\bar\psi \psi H^2 D \to \bar\psi \psi H^2 D $ follows from the angular momentum selection rules identified in \cite{Jiang:2020rwz,Baratella:2021guc}.
 Namely, in the $\bar\psi \psi \to HH$ channel, these operators generate amplitudes with angular momentum (spin) $J=1$, while $\lambda H^4$ has spin zero and is thus orthogonal.
 The same argument applies to the non-renormalization of dimension-8 operators that survive in the FL by those that vanish in this limit (again, if only the $t$ channel exists)~\cite{Chala:2023jyx,Chala:2023xjy}.
 This hinges on the fact that only the former class of operators has a non-zero $J=(n-4)/2$ $t$-channel partial wave. \footnote{ More intricate are the definite signs in the RG mixing among a certain class of dimension-8 operators with non-zero FL~\cite{Chala:2023jyx,Chala:2023xjy}.
 We postpone a detailed study of these signs to future work. }

 \sectionskip \pdfbookmark[1]{Conclusion}{conclusion} \Section{Conclusion.} We systematically analyzed the direction of the one-loop RG flow of EFT couplings that are subject to tree-level positivity bounds.
-This EFT $a$-theorem, derived solely from basic principles in the IR, singles out the contributions that preserve the positivity at the matching scale under RG flow, but does not exclude potential violation from other sectors~\cite{Chala:2021wpj}.
+The \sug{RG positivity}, derived solely from basic principles in the IR, singles out the contributions that preserve the positivity at the matching scale under RG flow, but does not exclude potential violation from other sectors~\cite{Chala:2021wpj}.
 If the violation of tree-level positivity bounds in the SMEFT are found experimentally, our results select weakly-coupled UV models as one of the possible scenarios.
 We also discuss applications to the running of dimension-6 couplings and we derive new non-renormalization theorems.

 Our work opens several promising avenues for future studies.
 A natural extension is to include cubic interactions in both gauge and gravitational theories.
 These contributions introduce additional complexity due to infrared divergences, though the positivity structure may still persist~\cite{Baratella:2021guc}, potentially offering sharper insights into the Weak Gravity Conjecture in the deep IR~\cite{Arkani-Hamed:2021ajd}.